Inside a big top, Dior puts on circus-themed couture

 Dutch wunderkind Iris Van Herpen's couture took flight in the Palais de Beaux Arts in Paris' chic Left Bank.

-The show evoked winged forms and organic life as inspired by visual artist Kim Keever, who drops paint pigment into water.
+The show evoked winged forms and organic life, and was inspired by visual artist Kim Keever, who drops paint pigment into water.

-The arty setting was an appropriate backdrop for the sculptural creations that borrowed from works housed at the Louvre, located hundreds of meters (yards) away.
+The arty setting was an appropriate backdrop for the sculptural creations that seemed to borrow from works housed at the Louvre, located hundreds of meters (yards) away.

-An organic cobalt blue gown featured bare shoulders and a pair of pleated wings that created a highly dramatic dynamic.
-It evoked the Louvre's famed Hellenistic sculpture, The Winged Victory of Samothrace.
+An organic cobalt blue gown featured bare shoulders and a pair of pleated wings that created a highly dramatic dynamic, similar to the Louvre's famed Hellenistic sculpture, The Winged Victory of Samothrace.

 Elsewhere, the marbled form of insects — or perhaps the intricate molecular structures of stones and crystals? — were reflected in a beautiful series of draped and loosely fitted silk gowns.